- What is Housing Selection?

 - If I am NOT homesteading my apartment, can I pick another specific apartment in the same building?

-- Are there any changes with parking at Spinner or Quarry Hill that I should be aware of?
+- Are there any changes with parking at Spinner that I should be aware of?

 - As a rising Sophomore, will Ibe able to live on main campus?